Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-We consider a visual grounding problem that maps a given image region to the text space, referred to as semantic grounding~\citep{gptroi, som_prompt}. \new{Prior work~\citep{lee2024collavo} has shown that such grounding abilities strongly correlate with the visual reasoning abilities in VLMs.} Consider an image $\rx \in \R^{\rh \times \rw \times 3}$ where $\rh$ and $\rw$ denote the image's height and width, respectively.
-There exists a priori an image partition function that takes an image and produces $\rN$ semantically distinct regions $\{ \rr_\ri \}_{\ri=1}^\rN$, where each $\rr_\ri \in [0, 1]^{\rh \times \rw}$. \new{A general-purpose VLM (\eg, LLaVA~\citep{llava}) is then tasked to take the image $\rx$, the image region $\rr_\ri$ , a text prompt $\rq$, and to output text $\ro_\ri = \text{VLM}(\rx, \rr_\ri, \rq)$ that best describes the image region.
+\textbf{Semantic Grounding.} We study semantic grounding~\citep{gptroi, som_prompt}, mapping image regions to text, which~\cite{lee2024collavo} strongly correlates with visual reasoning abilities in VLMs.
+Formally, consider an image $\rx \in \R^{\rh \times \rw \times 3}$ where $\rh$ and $\rw$ denote the image's height and width, respectively.
+There exists a priori image partition function that takes an image and produces $\rN$ semantically distinct regions $\{ \rr_\ri \}_{\ri=1}^\rN$, where each $\rr_\ri \in [0, 1]^{\rh \times \rw}$.
+A general-purpose VLM is then tasked to take the image $\rx$, the image region $\rr_\ri$ , a text prompt $\rq$, and to output text $\ro_\ri = \text{VLM}(\rx, \rr_\ri, \rq)$ that best describes the image region.
 The output format depends on the evaluation metrics of interest.
-Fig \ref{fig:w_and_wo_feedback_demo} shows an example of the specific task prompt used in this problem. }
+Fig \ref{fig:w_and_wo_feedback_demo} (left) shows an example task prompt.

-Following prior work~\citep{som_prompt}, we use ground truth segmentation masks as semantically distinct image regions $\{ \rr_\ri \}_{\ri=1}^\rN$.
-We evaluate semantic grounding ability by whether the VLM can estimate the ground truth class label for each region in every scene.
+Following prior works~\citep{som_prompt,gptroi}, we use ground-truth segmentation masks as semantically distinct image regions $\{ \rr_\ri \}_{\ri=1}^\rN$.
+We evaluate semantic grounding ability by whether the VLM can estimate the ground-truth class label for each region in every scene.